 This one goes out to all my night owls, and the “not-a-morning-person”, person, as well the morning people!
+How diplomatic of me right?
+I am an enneagram 9 peacemaker, after all…but that’s a different story entirely.
+I digress.
 Check out our latest video below on our very authentic morning routine.

 Latest video blog: Morning Routine, by Tiffany with SpotOnSpirit